 Skip the lines at St Peter's Basilica

 St Peter’s Basilica is free to enter, but the lines can sometimes be 30-40 minutes long.
 With this inexpensive ticket you can bypass the lines and enjoy an interpretive audio commentary of the wonders within the church.

 Confusingly though, they might sometimes mean St. Peter’s Basilica.
 Unlike the museums, Michelangelo’s stunning St. Peter’s Basilica is free to visit.
 The largest church (it is not a cathedral) ever built has a different entrance to the Vatican Museums, about half a mile away round the city walls – you line up in St Peter’s Square to go through security check and enter the church through the front door.
 Please note that for any gender, shoulders and knees must be covered to be allowed entrance to the Basilica.
 During warm months people can and do get turned away regularly at the door for not covering themselves up, even after waiting in line for half an hour.
 If in doubt carry a pashmina or sarong to throw over yourself when at the clothing check.

-If you are running short on time, you can usually visit the Basilica in the space of just over an hour, including waiting time (depending on how long the line is, which can seem ridiculously long, but is in fact rarely more than half an hour).
-Note that since the Basilica is a working church, it is sometimes off limits to visitors; if you’re lucky though you may even see the Pope giving mass, or even giving the Papal Address to the crowds in St Peter’s Square – usually at 12 noon on Sundays.
+Finally note that since the Basilica is a working church, it is sometimes off limits to visitors; if you’re lucky though you may even see the Pope giving mass, or even giving the Papal Address to the crowds in St Peter’s Square – usually at 12 noon on Sundays.